 Ben-David, J, Stapleton, AJ, Gibson, CT, Sharma, A, Gentle, AR, Lewis, DA & Ellis, AV 2016, 'Poly(3,4-ethylenedioxythiophene):polystyrene sulfonate-free silver nanowire/single walled carbon nanotube transparent electrodes using graphene oxide', THIN SOLID FILMS, vol. 616, pp. 515-520.View/Download from: Publisher's site

-Gentle, AR, Yambem, SD, Burn, PL, Meredith, P & Smith, GB 2016, 'AZO/Ag/AZO anode for resonant cavity red, blue, and yellow organic light emitting diodes', JOURNAL OF APPLIED PHYSICS, vol. 119, no. 24.View/Download from: UTS OPUS or Publisher's site
+Gentle, AR, Yambem, SD, Burn, PL, Meredith, P & Smith, GB 2016, 'AZO/Ag/AZO anode for resonant cavity red, blue, and yellow organic light emitting diodes', JOURNAL OF APPLIED PHYSICS, vol. 119, no. 24.View/Download from: Publisher's site

 Schmerl, NM, Gentle, AR, Quinton, JS, Smith, GB & Andersson, GG 2016, 'Surface and Near Surface Area Density of States for Magnetron-Sputtered ZnO and Al-ZnO: A MIES, UPS, and VBXPS Study Investigating Ultrahigh Vacuum Sputter Cleaning and UV Oxygen Plasma', JOURNAL OF PHYSICAL CHEMISTRY C, vol. 120, no. 29, pp. 15772-15784.View/Download from: Publisher's site

-Shahcheraghi, N, Keast, VJ, Gentle, AR, Arnold, MD & Cortie, MB 2016, 'Anomalously strong plasmon resonances in aluminium bronze by modification of the electronic density-of-states', JOURNAL OF PHYSICS-CONDENSED MATTER, vol. 28, no. 40.View/Download from: UTS OPUS or Publisher's site
+Keast, VJ, Wallace, JW, Wrightson, CJ, Tai, M, Gentle, A, Arnold, MD & Cortie, MB 2015, 'The effect of vacancies on the optical properties of AuAl2', JOURNAL OF PHYSICS-CONDENSED MATTER, vol. 27, no. 50.View/Download from: Publisher's site

-Castro Aguilar, JL, Gentle, AR, Smith, GB & Chen, D 2015, 'A method to measure total atmospheric long-wave down-welling radiation using a low cost infrared thermometer tilted to the vertical', Energy, vol. 81, pp. 233-244.View/Download from: UTS OPUS or Publisher's site
+Castro Aguilar, JL, Gentle, AR, Smith, GB & Chen, D 2015, 'A method to measure total atmospheric long-wave down-welling radiation using a low cost infrared thermometer tilted to the vertical', Energy, vol. 81, pp. 233-244.View/Download from: Publisher's site

 Atmospheric long-wave down-welling radiation is a fundamental element of climate change and of input to thermal simulation.
 Measuring long-wave radiation is needed to calculate locally total energy flows to the earth's surface and night cooling rates in urban precincts.
 It is an important parameter for the weather files used by energy building simulation software to calculate the thermal performance of buildings and their energy efficiency.
 Currently, atmospheric down-welling radiation is usually measured by a pyrgeometer, for radiation beyond 3 μm.
 This is expensive and bulky.
 A simple methodology for measurement and calculation, with good accuracy, of average atmospheric long-wave down-welling radiation using a tilted, low-cost infrared thermometer is described.
 Tilt setting, comparison to data gathered by the pyrgeometer, and comparison of simulation studies with both data sets is described.
 A link of the magnitude of divergence between instant data pairs and radiant intensity is demonstrated and shown to depend on asymmetry in cloud density.